steelswords/blog/content/blog/web-scraping-in-rust.md

 Rust is an interesting language.
 I find some parts really clean and snappy, like all the builtin functions.
 I like the safety feature, and I love that it’s efficient and can go toe-to-toe with C++.
 The main thing I don’t like is the steep learning curve.
-Rust works very differently from other languages I’ve used before, especially its borrowing system.
+Rust works very differently from other languages I've used before, especially its borrowing system.
 (Die-hard Rustaceans will tell me that’s what’s so great about it.)
-That being said, for all my frustrations of trying to figure out why my closure expected a () but found a &str, I keep finding myself drawn to this language.
+That being said, for all my frustrations of trying to figure out why my closure expected a `()` but found a `&str`, I keep finding myself drawn to this language.
 There is something magical about this tricky language.
 I think my Rust journey is not over; it has just begun.